When life gives you lemons, make lemonade! At least, that's what they all say, right?

 No list of books on positive thinking would be complete without a book from the father of Positive Psychology himself, Dr. Martin E.P.
 Seligman.

-My vote for best book on positive thinking is Flourish by Dr. Martin E. P. Seligman.
+My vote for the best book on positive thinking is Flourish by Dr. Martin E. P. Seligman.

 His earlier book, Authentic Happiness, was pivotal in my decision to pursue mental health as a career.
 This book is an expansion of the original theories presented in Authentic Happiness.
 The book incorporates years of research in the field since the publication of Authentic Happiness.